evanbowman/FLIGHT/README.md

 * SFML
 * libnoise

 Library dependencies are provided for you in the deps/ folder, you just have to compile them first.
-If you have trouble compiling FreeType for whatever reason, there are a pre-build versions in deps/sfml-2.4.1/extlibs/
+If you have trouble compiling FreeType for whatever reason, there are pre-build versions in deps/sfml-2.4.1/extlibs/

 You'll also need cmake.